tilteng/web-style-guide/14-translations.md

 This component sets HTML directly using ```dangerouslySetInnerHTML``` and thus React nodes are not valid placeholder values.

 ## Extraction
 Using one of the functions above will mark a string for extraction into a standard gettext PO file.
 To extract strings, run `gulp extract`.
-You must pass strings directly into the functions for them to be captured.
+You must only pass strings as arguments into the functions for them to be marked for extraction.

 ## Messages
 A generated PO file is not used directly by server or client, and must first be converted into JSON.
 To generate messages for the client/server, run `gulp messages`.
+Client will only download the messages set they need for their locale.

 ## Plurality
-Gettext utilize a language's plural rule, which varies wildly.
+Gettext utilizes a language's plural rules, which varies wildly.
 As an example, for the snippet above:

 | Locale | friendCount | Output |
 | --- | --- | --- |